 Key Functional Skills for Academic Success

 Core skills such as problem-solving enhance a child’s capacity to understand and manipulate concepts, which is fundamental in all areas of learning.
-By focusing on the skills necessary for organizing thoughts and actions, like the ability to create checklists, children develop disciplined approaches to study and learning.
+By focusing on the skills necessary for organising thoughts and actions, like the ability to create checklists, children develop disciplined approaches to study and learning.

 Practical Strategies to Enhance Cognitive Flexibility in Learning